jackc/go_router_tutorial/speaker_notes.md

 * addRouteArgumentsToRequest takes the parameter names from the endpoint and the parameter values from findEndpoint and rewrites the query string to include them

 # s9 - Failing method matching test

+# s10 - Implement method matching

+* Add map for method to endpoint